Section 2 - The test reusable workflow

 Refactoring the test workflow

 Next, we'll copy the test workflow job from one of our service repositories.
-In this example, we take the from the user-management-service's test-build-and-deploy workflow and refactor it to make it reusable.
+In this example, we take the test

 To refactor the test job into a reusable workflow, we make the following changes: